-Join us for one of our most popular hands-on baking classes!
+Join us for one of our most popular baking classes!
 In this hands-on class, we'll teach you how to make traditional French croissants the Zingerman's Bakehouse way.
 There are very few places in the world outside of France where you can get a truly great, flaky, buttery croissant—Zingerman’s Bakehouse is certainly one of those places.
 We pride ourselves on their rich flavor, tender honeycombed interior, and crispy exterior that shatters a little when you bite into it.
 It’s mostly about taking the time to do it right and not using fake ingredients or pre-made frozen doughs.
 And we think it’s well worth the time and effort to do so.
 Like we say, you really can taste the difference.

 This class is a great choice for any beginning or advanced baker looking to build up their baking skills and recipe box.
 We'll teach you the key techniques for working with a yeasted dough, creating a butter-laminated dough (layering the dough with butter and folding it over), filling the croissants, proofing them properly to achieve the right texture inside, and finally, baking them to a rich golden brown.
 When you smell the sweet aroma and taste the buttery flavor of your croissants fresh from the oven, you'll be so happy that you made the investment in making them from scratch.